The new CFP Board Code of Ethics and Standards of Conduct went into effect on October 1, 2019.

 The most noteworthy change made to the Code of Ethics and Standards of Conduct expands a CFP® professional’s obligation to act as a fiduciary at all times when providing financial advice.
 Professionals must act in the best interest of the client and consistently fulfill the Duty of Loyalty, Duty of Care, and Duty to Follow Client Instructions.

 To implement these policies, the Center of Financial Planning has established the Standards Resource Commission to offer guidance and create materials to clarify the new code.
-The Commission will also host a series of informative public forums across the country through December 2019.
-Registration is now open for the March 2019 forums in San Antonio, Houston, Dallas, and Kansas City.
+The Commission also hosted a series of informative public forums across the country through December 2019.

 Read more about the Code of Ethics and Standards of Conduct, including highlights of all the changes.
 The new Code will be introduced and discussed throughout the BU Online Financial Planning Program to prepare students for the CFP® Certification Exam.
 Enroll today!